The Hay Festivalito is the section of the Hay Festival Queretaro dedicated to children and young people, with totally free events, prior registration.

 El instante amarillo.
 Bernardo Fernández (Bef) in conversation with Julieta Díaz

 Bernardo Fernández, Bef, is the author of El instante amarillo, which presents María.
 This 13-year-old is great at drawing, but not so good at maths.
 Also, she doesn’t fit in with the popular girls and the party crowd.
 She doesn’t enjoy school and has problems at home, too, because of all the rows between her parents.
 Her role in the world doesn’t seem clear to her.
 But then she meets another María, “the mother of the monster”.
 This is a María who comes from the 19th century and who changed forever the way we understand the horror stories we read.
 The protagonist identifies with her namesake and will even become reconciled with her own monster, opening up new paths for her.
-At this event Bef will talk about María and her role in El instante amarillo.
+At this event Bef talked about María and her role in El instante amarillo.

 Ages 12 and over